Mindful nature walk

 Directions to point seven

-What3words location for point seven: ///teardrop.tightrope.stove
+What3words for point seven: ///oppose.dried.sundial

 Google map pin for point seven